+- Financial issues

 - Social Care

 - Housing

 - Council Tax

+- Staying independent

 - Choosing care and support

-- Lasting Power of Attorney

-- Local activities and groups
+- Local social and leisure opportunities and activities

+- · Being a carer

-- other support that may be available locally
+- Other support that may be available locally

+- Many other topics!

-Age UK Somerset can also offer a wide range of free factsheets on many of these topics which are available online or from the charity's office.
+We can also offer a wide range of free guides and factsheets which are available on our website or from our office.

-Our Information and Advice service is provided by telephone and email.
-Visits to our office are possible too if an appointment is made in advance.
+Our Information and Advice service is available by telephone and email between 9am and 4pm Monday to Friday.
+Face to face meetings in our office are also possible if an appointment is made in advance.

-For more information please contact: E: infoandadvice@ageuksomerset.org.uk T: 01823 345613
+For more information please contact:

+E: infoandadvice@ageuksomerset.org.uk T: 01823 345613

-Or visit our website: www.ageuksomerset.org.uk/infoandadvice
+Or visit our website:

+www.ageuksomerset.org.uk/infoandadvice